DavidJBoardman/llm-benchmarking/APP_RUNNER_DEPLOYMENT.md

 1. **Check the logs** in the AWS App Runner console
 2. **Common issues**:
+   - Python version mismatch: Make sure runtime is set to python3.11 in apprunner.yaml
    - Missing system dependencies: The pre-build commands should install these
    - Python package installation failures: Try updating requirements.txt
    - Permission issues: Make sure your App Runner service has the necessary permissions